How To Pass UPCAT Without Review Center: Best Tips From UP Students and Alumni

 For poverty-stricken families, UPCAT is a chance to provide an excellent college education for their children.

 Qualifiers are determined by the University Predicted Grade or UPG.
-The UPG adds up your UPCAT score (60%) and high school grades (40%).
+The UPG adds up your UPCAT score (60%) and your final grades from the last three years of high school (40%).

 Just so you know, the state university reserves 70% of the slots for those with the highest UPGs.
 The rest of the slots are reserved for the best of the underrepresented minorities, like cultural groups.